Thinkwise/docs/docs/sf/cubes.md

 title: Cubes
 ---

 The user interface provides business intelligence features, called *cubes*, which allows you to do online and interactive analyses.
-These can be presented both numerically (using a pivot table) and graphically (using a chart).
+These can be presented both numerically (using a pivot table) and chartically (using a chart).

 ## Creating a Cube